NAME

 refresh SECONDS

 Specifies the maximum refresh period in seconds.
-Default 15.
+The refresh

 sendmail PATH